brianglass/anastasis/files/tues1mc.md

 **Theotokion.
 Same melody.**

-Put away, my soul, the sleep of sloth and light the bright lamp of repentance, and now go out, bidding farewell to the confusion of life, to meet the immortal Bridegroom, saying, Â‘Accept and do not reject me, O Word, at the supplications of the one who gave you birthÂ’.
+Put away, my soul, the sleep of sloth and light the bright lamp of repentance, and now go out, bidding farewell to the confusion of life, to meet the immortal Bridegroom, saying, ‘Accept and do not reject me, O Word, at the supplications of the one who gave you birth’.

 ****

 After the 3rd Reading, Other Kathismata.
 The soldiers watching.

-John, who of old baptized in JordanÂ’s streams the Purification of all the world, draw me out, who am drowned by many offences, and wash me clean of every kind of stain, as you ever entreat the Lover of humankind as an acceptable intercessor.
+John, who of old baptized in Jordan’s streams the Purification of all the world, draw me out, who am drowned by many offences, and wash me clean of every kind of stain, as you ever entreat the Lover of humankind as an acceptable intercessor.

 ****